pydicom/sendit/docs/start.md

 Generally, the query of interest will retrieve a set of images with an associated accession number, and the input folder will be named by the accession number.
 Since there is variance in the data with regard to `AccessionNumber` and different series identifiers, for our batches we give them ids based on the folder name.

 Now that the application is started, you can learn about usage, starting with the [manager](manager.md), or check out details about the simple [interface](interface.md).

-# Questions
- - Given no errors for a batch, we will be cleaning up the database and the media files, which means complete deletion.
-Is there any desire for a log to be maintained somewhere, and if so, where?
-Right now, the logs that we have are for the watcher, that logs the name of the folders and when they are complete.
-If we want more logging, for what actions, under what circumstances?
- - For anonymization, we have the option to remove private tags (`dicom.remove_private_tags()`), which are those that have been added to the dataset (but don't conform to the standard).
-If we don't remove them, they will be blanked.
-Should we remove?
-Is there reason they would have private tags?